chenaciousD/website/content/projects/startup/index.md

 In March and April 2024, I worked with two engineers (whom I connected with on the YC co-founder platform) to find a compelling problem space, product concept and attractive market with the goal of co-founding a company together.

 The two engineers had incredible academic and professional credentials having worked at all the big tech names but they had limited exposure to real-world business problems.
 However, they seemed eager to learn.
 I led them on a 7 week journey of customer discovery and provided them access to my network.
 We spoke to over 30 customers over this time period, honing in where we wanted to focus our development efforts.
-Through our discovery process, we found some interesting insights and an extremely technically challenging problem area that everyone on the team was excited to work on (AI Infrastructure to Automate Data Pipelines - I'll write about this in another post).
+Through our discovery process, we found some interesting insights and a technically challenging problem area that everyone on the team was excited to work on (AI Infrastructure to Automate Data Pipelines - I'll write about this in another post).

 We then took this problem area and applied to a well known incubator, got to the final rounds of their diligence process and then also received a YC interview for this upcoming summer batch in 2024.
 However, we decided to part ways minutes before receiving the invitation to interview.